Air Guardsman competes in Alcatraz swim race

 |0

-This work, Air Guardsman competes in Alcatraz swim race, by SSgt Melanie L. Nolen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Guardsman competes in Alcatraz swim race, by SMSgt Jeffrey Schultze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.